ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  parameter-invalid-elements                                   Documentation        Error                  Value for "elements" is valid only when value of "type" is ``list`` implied-parameter-type-mismatch                              Documentation        Error                  Argument_spec implies ``type="str"`` but documentation defines it as different data type parameter-type-not-in-doc                                    Documentation        Error                  Type value is defined in ``argument_spec`` but documentation doesn't specify a type python-syntax-error                                          Syntax               Error                  Python ``SyntaxError`` while parsing module return-syntax-error                                          Documentation        Error                  ``RETURN`` is not valid YAML, ``RETURN`` fragments missing  or invalid subdirectory-missing-init                                    Naming               Error                  Ansible module subdirectories must contain an ``__init__.py``
+  parameter-invalid-elements                                   Documentation        Error                  Value for "elements" is valid only when value of "type" is ``list`` implied-parameter-type-mismatch                              Documentation        Error                  Argument_spec implies ``type="str"`` but documentation defines it as different data type parameter-type-not-in-doc                                    Documentation        Error                  Type value is defined in ``argument_spec`` but documentation doesn't specify a type parameter-alias-repeated                                     Parameters           Error                  argument in argument_spec has at least one alias specified multiple times in aliases parameter-alias-self                                         Parameters           Error                  argument in argument_spec is specified as its own alias parameter-documented-multiple-times                          Documentation        Error                  argument in argument_spec with aliases is documented multiple times python-syntax-error                                          Syntax               Error                  Python ``SyntaxError`` while parsing module return-syntax-error                                          Documentation        Error                  ``RETURN`` is not valid YAML, ``RETURN`` fragments missing  or invalid subdirectory-missing-init                                    Naming               Error                  Ansible module subdirectories must contain an ``__init__.py``